Join Our FREE Live Webinar

 Read Also: The BRRRR Method - Free Calculator, Formula, & Strategy

-How To Calculate After-Repair-Value (ARV) In Real Estate
+How To Calculate After-Repair Value (ARV) In Real Estate

-Calculating the After Repair Value (ARV) in real estate is fundamental in assessing the potential profitability of a property.
+Calculating the After-Repair Value (ARV) in real estate is fundamental in assessing the potential profitability of a property.
 This process involves three key steps:

 1. Analyzing Comparables

 The first step involves analyzing the comparables or "comps."
-These are properties similar to the one you're considering in terms of location, size, style, age, and upgrades, that have recently been sold in the same neighborhood.
+These are properties similar to the one you're considering in terms of location, size, style, age, and upgrades that have recently been sold in the same neighborhood.

 To access detailed information on comps, you can use a Multiple Listing Service (MLS), which is typically accessible through a real estate agent.
-As a rule of thumb, real estate professionals use around 3-5 comps for a comprehensive market analysis, averaging their selling prices to gain an insight into the potential ARV.
+As a rule of thumb, real estate professionals use around 3-5 comps for a comprehensive market analysis, averaging their selling prices to gain insight into the potential ARV.

 Consider the following when selecting comparables: